Prior Learning Assessment

 Many students come to LCCC with prior learning experiences comparable to learning achieved in college classrooms.
 The key component of any prior experience is not the experience itself, but the learning that has been accomplished by a person outside of the traditional classroom environment.
 This learning must parallel the learning outcomes of LCCC courses for faculty and division deans to recommend that credit be awarded.
 Up to 30 semester credit hours can be accumulated in prior learning credits, exclusive of transfer credits.

-Learn more about prior learning at www.lorainccc.edu/PLA, or call (440) 366-4076 to meet with a representative in Career Services on the first floor of the Bass Library Community Resource Center.
+Learn more about prior learning at www.lorainccc.edu/PLA, or call (440) 366-4076 to set-up an appointment to meet with the PLA Coordinator in Enrollment and Career Services located on the first floor of the Bass Library Community Resource Center.

-A number of mechanisms exist for the consideration of prior learning assessment.
+A number of PLA methods for evaluation exist for the consideration of prior learning assessment.

 Prior Learning Assessment Mechanisms